AI Use Cases/Manufacturing

 Is our Customer Success data kept secure during this process?

 Yes.
-The system is SOC 2 Type II certified and operates under zero-retention LLM policies: your manufacturing data never trains public models or persists in third-party systems.
-All data processing occurs within your secure environment or Revenue Institute's HIPAA-compliant infrastructure.
 We maintain compliance with ISO 9001:2015 quality standards and ITAR export control requirements if your customer base includes defense or aerospace suppliers.
 Sensitive fields - customer names, contract terms, proprietary metrics - are encrypted and access-controlled within your organization.

 What is the timeframe to deploy AI customer sentiment analysis?